We had no choice anymore but to go for a special counsel.

 Right.

-So that was standard operating procedure.
+And that was standard operating procedure.

 It was, absolutely.

-And they berated the staff and it got up to Mrs. Clinton and she went off the deep end.
+So when they got in, they took advantage of what happened there, and they berated the staff, and it got up to Mrs. Clinton, and she went off the deep end.

-It's so loud that the agent and I that were posted outside the Oval Office actually closed a doorway that blocked off the Roosevelt room and some outer hallways because sh that she was so loud.
+It's so loud that the agent and I that were posted outside the Oval Office actually closed a doorway that blocked off the Roosevelt room and some outer hallways because she was so loud.

-And she ber she berated the president.
+And she berated the president.

 She blamed everything on us.

-She called us a bunch of um, yeah.
+She called us a bunch of.

-Don't worry, you can't say it on radio.
+You can't say it on radio.

-I know what you're gonna say.
+I know what you're going to say.

 And it was kind of a comical moment.

-I'm like, oh my God, the president's defending us.
+I'm like, oh, my God, the president's defending us.

 They have been from day one.